Great American Interchange: African origin

+South American origin

+Caimans are believed to have repeatedly colonized North America as early as the Eocene, with more derived caimans (such as Centenariosuchus and Purussaurus) and podocnemidid turtles appearing by the early Miocene.
+Additionally, Gryposuchines such as Aktiogavialis and Dadagavialis may have dispersed from northern South America into North America via the Caribbean Sea.
+Sebecid crocodylomorphs may have island hopped into the Caribbean during the Eocene-Oligocene, going extinct around 4.5Ma ago.

 Megalonychid and mylodontid ground sloths island-hopped to North America by 9 Ma ago.
 A basal group of sloths had colonized the Antilles previously, by the early Miocene.
 In contrast, megatheriid and nothrotheriid ground sloths did not migrate north until the formation of the isthmus.
 Sloths first appear in Florida after a major sea level lowstand at the terminus of the Miocene.
 Terror birds may have also island-hopped to North America as early as 5 Ma ago.

 The Caribbean Islands were populated primarily by species from South America, due to the prevailing direction of oceanic currents, rather than to a competition between North and South American forms.
 Except in the case of Jamaica, oryzomyine rodents of North American origin were able to enter the region only after invading South America.